Careers in Peace

 “There are many jobs that promote a world free of violence and advance social justice.
 The seeds of conflict germinate in many places; therefore the contributions needed to curb violence need to come from many individuals, each working for peace using their special talents.”

-Students can also apply for fellowships focused on public service, policy research or graduate education.
-The Scoville Peace Fellowship is a particularly good option that provides peace studies students with the chance to work on key issues of peace and security in Washington, D.C.
-Students can also consider programs such as the Truman Scholarship, the Rhodes Scholarship, the Fulbright U.S. Student Program, the Thomas R. Pickering Foreign Affairs Fellowship, the Rotary World Peace Scholarship and many others.
-A full list of fellowships is available from the Flatley Center for Undergraduate Scholarly Engagement.
+Students can also apply for post-graduate fellowships focused on public service, policy research, or graduate education.
+The Scoville Peace Fellowship is a particularly good option that provides peace studies students with the chance to work on important peace and security issues for one of many organizations in Washington, D.C.

 Director of Undergraduate Studies